uwe-creative-technology/generative_systems/README.md

 * Demo:
 * Examples: Autodesk, Engineering etc

-## 6 Machine learning and AI in art and design
+## 6 The Thing that Makes the Thing is More Interesting than the Thing

-* Techniques: GAN, Convolutional Neural nets, machine vision, deep learning
+* Techniques: where the art lies in the art?
-* Ideas:  pattern training
+* Ideas:  where the interest lies in the thing?
 * Demo:
-* Examples: Anne Riddler, Memo Akten, Manolo, Golan Levin
+* Examples: casey reas, vera molnar, zach lieberman

 ## Code each week & video